 User data is collected from you whenever you visit this site.
 To find out how the Federal Institute for Vocational Education and Training (BIBB) handles your data and the purpose of processing your data please refer to our statement on data protection.

-In 2017, training allowances based on collective wage agreements rose across Germany by an average of 2.6%.
-Average trainee remuneration across Germany for 2017 was €876 gross per month.
-The recent BIBB analysis shows that this rise was significantly weaker than in previous years.
+In 2019, training allowances based on collective wage agreements increased across Germany by an average of 3.8% to €939 gross per month.
+The rise in allowances was thus similar to that recorded in 2018 (3.7%).

 Due to demographic trends, the demand from young people for dual training positions has fallen to under 600,000 for the first time.
 There was also a fall in the number of training positions on offer as well as newly concluded dual training contracts.